Skip To Main Content

 Who to Contact

-At the elementary level, families should contact the campus counselor regarding dyslexia services.
-At the middle school level, families should contact the student services facilitator or campus counselor.
-At the high school level, families should contact the student services facilitator.
+At the elementary level, families should contact the assistant principal at their student's campus regarding dyslexia services.
+At the secondary level, families should contact their student's assistant principal.

 If you have any questions regarding the NISD Dyslexia Program, please contact Ruth Ann Beagle, M.Ed., dyslexia coordinator, via email at rbeagle@nisdtx.org or by phone at 817-698-6656.